rushdihijab/meet1/README.md

 **Objective:**
 >To build a serverless, progressive web application (PWA) with React using a test-driven development (TDD) technique.
 The application uses the Google Calendar API to fetch upcoming events.

-- Frontend: Written with JavaScript/React; hosted on GitHub Pages.
+_Frontend: Written with JavaScript/React; hosted on GitHub Pages.
-- Backend (Server Logic): Written with Node/Express as Lambda functions (FaaS); hosted on AWS (requests come from frontend to Lambda function to data).
+Backend (Server Logic): Written with Node/Express as Lambda functions (FaaS); hosted on AWS (requests come from frontend to Lambda function to data).
-- Backend (Database): Google Calendar API.
+Backend (Database): Google Calendar API.
+_

--Key Features
+**Key Features
-.Filter events by city
+_.Filter events by city
 .Show/hide event details
 .Specify number of events
 .Use the app when offline
 .Add an app shortcut to the home screen
-.View a chart showing the number of upcoming events by city -User Stories
+.View a chart showing the number of upcoming events by city_**

+**User Stories**
-.Feature 1: EVENT FILTERING
+_.Feature 1: EVENT FILTERING
 	Scenario 1: Show upcoming events from all cities Given the user hasn’t searched for any city
 		When the user views the list of events